Adam5Wu/ESPAsyncWebServer/README.md

 int AccountCnt = webAccounts->loadAccounts(AccountData);
 webAccounts->addAccount("Admin", "Password");
 ```
+`HTTPDigestAccountAuthority` uses hashed credentials for file-based storage, passwords will not appear in clear text in your flash.

 Access control is handled by writing an ACL file or Stream (analogous to apache `.htaccess`), for example:
 ```
 StreamString ACLData =